Click topic to see the answer.

 No. Because the classes are small and because a strong cooperative and collaborative atmosphere is established, new EFSC students find the Honors classes a wonderful way to establish themselves in the college setting.
 The classes are designed to promote partnerships in learning among the faculty and students.

 Question 7: Do I have to complete 18 credit hours of Honors courses?

-Only students who wish to graduate with an official Honors Diploma are required to complete the 18 credit hours.
+Only associate degree students who wish to graduate with an official Honors Diploma are required to complete the 18 credit hours.
 All others must complete at least 9 credit hours of Honors coursework and will be designated as an Honors Affiliate upon graduation.
 Honors students classified as an Honors Affiliate may choose to participate in the program simply for access to the special sections and the Honors designation for the courses on their transcripts.